ant478/ant478-notifications-service/README.md

 ```

 ### POST /notification
-Sends webPush notification to all endpoints with passed receiver, deletes stale notifications from list.
+Sends Web Push notification to all endpoints with passed receiver, deletes stale notifications from list.
 #### Headers
 ```
 {